Odinbytes/justin-portfolio/README.md

-This iqpersonal portfolio page is initially built with HTML/CSS and Javascript.
+This iapersonal portfolio page is initially built with HTML/CSS and Javascript.
 It will be improved using React and Vue Js later.

 Welcome to My Portfolio, where ideas are brought to life!